-It’s important to remember that as an independent consultant, you are also now a small business owner.
-Don’t make the mistake of trying to embark on this venture without a road map; running a successful business relies on careful planning.
-Take the time right away to establish an in-depth business plan that covers each step of how you will manage the business and work towards reaching your goals.
-Don’t be afraid to revisit and revise your plan each year – or even quarterly – in the early stages as you launch and establish your consultancy.
+It’s important to remember that as an independent professional, you are also a small business owner.
+Don’t make the mistake of trying to embark on this venture without a roadmap.
+Running a successful business requires careful planning.

-One of the more common mistakes that occur during the transition from W-2 employee to independent consultant is forgetting to consider taxes.
-Because you no longer receive paychecks from an employer with taxes already deducted, it can be easy to forget that you are responsible for putting aside enough money to pay taxes on what you have earned.
-How much you should put aside depends on your income bracket as well as where you live, as state income taxes vary.
+One of the most common mistakes new independent contractors make is forgetting to consider taxes.
+Because you no longer receive paychecks from an employer with taxes already deducted, it can be easy to overlook the fact that you are responsible for putting aside enough money to pay taxes on what you have earned.

-Many new independent consultants pour a great deal of their energy into networking and marketing in order to secure their first clients.
-However, once that client is secured, their networking efforts are essentially halted.
-While it’s important to give your current clients the focus and attention they deserve, abandoning your networking efforts may mean having to start from square one when your current contract ends.
-Creating and nurturing contacts, as well as continuing marketing efforts, should be an ongoing process in order to keep projects coming in at a steady pace.
+Many new independent contractors pour a great deal of energy into networking and marketing in order to secure their first clients.
+However, once that client is secured, their networking efforts come to a halt.
+While it’s important to give your current clients the focus and attention they deserve, abandoning your networking efforts may mean having to start from square one once your current contract ends.
+Creating and nurturing contacts, as well as continuing marketing efforts should be an ongoing process in order to keep projects coming in at a steady pace.